...where resources abound

 Marriage License FAQs

 In order to be married in the State of Ohio, parties must first obtain a license.
 Only the Probate Court can issue a marriage license.
 A marriage license is obtained in the county where one of the parties resides, although the parties can then be married anywhere in the State of Ohio.
-Both parties must be 18 years old to be married without parental consent.
+Both parties must be 18 years old to be married without Juvenile Court approval.
 Each County has their own requirements for obtaining a marriage license so it is necessary to call the Probate Court in the county of residence if you have a question.

 The following are the requirements for Erie County residents: